magento/devdocs/guides/v2.0/coding-standards/code-standard-html.md

 {%endhighlight%}

 ## Block-level elements
 Use appropriate HTML5 elements for blocks.
-The following diagram shows, how to define, what HTML5 element to use for a block:
+The following diagram shows how to define which HTML5 element to use for a block:

 <img src="{{ site.baseurl }}common/images/h5d-sectioning-flowchart.png">

 ## Class names
 Use semantic class names and IDs.
-Avoid presentational classes.
+Avoid presentational class names.

 **Inappropriate**
 {%highlight html%}